digi-embedded/android-sample-serialconsole/README.md

 Make sure the hardware is set up correctly:

 1. The device is powered on.
-2. The device is connected directly to the PC or to the Local Area Network (LAN) by the Ethernet cable.
+2. The device is connected directly to the PC by the micro USB cable.
 3. There is a serial connection between the device and another machine.
 You need to use the J29 UART connector and setup the application to `/dev/ttymxc0`, `/dev/ttymxc2` or `/dev/ttymxc4` to successfully run this application.